HicksBrennan/My_first_repo/README.md

 # README #
-Hello WOrld, I love using git!
+Hello World, I love using git!
+This is an intentional change.